teancom/codex/aws.md

 ### How to use SHIELD

-Note: will add how to use SHIELD to backup and restore by using an example.
+TODO: Add how to use SHIELD to backup and restore by using an example.

 ## Bolo Monitoring